sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 To get this :abbr:`UI (User Interface)` account, there are two options:

 * If you work in Life Sciences sector and your local institutional cluster is part of the :ref:`lsg` (see :ref:`lsg-clusters`), then you can get an account to the local user interface.
-Please send your request to your designated site admin (see :ref:`local contacts <lsg-dsa>`) or contact us at helpdesk@surfsara.nl.
+Please send us your request at helpdesk@surfsara.nl.
+We will ask confirmation for your affiliation with the institute from your designated site admin (see :ref:`local contacts <lsg-dsa>`) and provide you with an account on your local cluster.

 * At any other case, we will give you an account on the SURFsara Grid :abbr:`UI (User Interface)` (server name: ``ui.grid.sara.nl``).
 For this, you need to contact us at helpdesk@surfsara.nl.